I arrived to Jerusalem with eyes wide open with excitement for my first visit to a country I had only heard so much about.

 Walking up the Tower of David and taking in the views of the city and the people below was a highlight.

-I walked away with fond memories of conversations with store and restaurant owners, with locals helping me to find my way, with friendly faces at the local pub, with local artists who shared stories about their life in this ever evolving city.
+I walked away with fond memories of conversations with store and restaurant owners, with locals helping me to find my way, with friendly faces at the local pub, and with local artists who shared stories about their lives in this ever-evolving city.

-You may arrive to Jerusalem with your own ideas and your own beliefs.
-Whatever they may be, I recommend making room for listening and learning and exploring, to opening yourself up to conversations and new friendships, and to making sure that the walls and quarters and whatever other divisions that exist don’t stand in the way of your journey and sense of exploration.
-Politically, there are a lot of things that I personally don’t agree with.
-As a non-religious person, I appreciated the influence of religion in the city, as it relates to the arts, history, and the nuances of the city, but other than that, I felt no real affinity to this aspect of it.
-But, Jerusalem is more than its politics, and despite being known as the Holy City, it is more than its religious beliefs – though they dominate much of the discourse.
+Arrive in Jerusalem with room for listening and learning and exploring, opening yourself up to conversations and new friendships, and making sure that the walls and quarters and whatever other divisions that exist don’t stand in the way of your journey and sense of exploration.
+Politically, there are a lot of things that I don’t agree with.
+As a non-religious person, I appreciated the influence of religion in the city, as it relates to the arts, history, and the nuances of the city, but other than that, I felt no real affinity to this aspect of it and have views that might in fact point to the conflicts that surround this city and its history.
+But, I was able to see Jerusalem for more than its politics, and despite being known as the Holy City, it is more than its religious beliefs.
 I found the best of Jerusalem not in its parts, or segregated communities, but rather in what it is in its entirety.
 In the people that I met and conversed with.
-In the artists and activists who see potential for change and growth and unity.
-And in those who dedicate themselves to sharing the stories of the people who live there…not just a few, but all.
-To me, the best of Jerusalem is in the diversity.
+In the artists and activists who see potential for change, and are courageous enough to speak out for it…and for its growth and unity.
+And in those who dedicate themselves to sharing the stories of the people who live there, and have historically always been there…not just a few.
+To me, the best of Jerusalem is in the diversity, the difficult conversations, the courageous voices, and the culture that strives to remain against all odds.
 It is what makes this city vibrant, exciting, and interesting.
-And the more those diverse voices and ideas and beliefs continue to flourish, regardless of any opposition they may face, the better Jerusalem will be.
+And the more those diverse voices, ideas, and beliefs continue to flourish, regardless of any opposition they may face, the better Jerusalem will be.

 Read more about my time in Palestine.

-All photographs are property of the publisher and may not be used without consent.
+All photographs are the property of the publisher and may not be used without consent.

 Therie